JuanJoseSolorzano/Clone_Repo_Recursive/README.md

 ## Description

 This Visual Studio Code extension allows users to clone a Git repository recursively.
-It provides a simple command that prompts the user for a repository URL and executes the `git clone` command with the `--recursive` option.
-This is particularly useful for repositories containing submodules.
+It provides a command that prompts the user for a repository URL and a target directory, then executes the `git clone --recursive` command.
+After cloning, users can choose to open the repository in the current workspace, a new window, or add it to the current workspace.

 ## Features

 - Clone a Git repository recursively, including all submodules.
+- Prompts the user to select a target directory for cloning.
+- Displays the cloning process output in the **Output** panel.
+- Provides options to open the cloned repository in the current workspace, a new window, or add it to the workspace.
-- Provides a status bar item for quick access to the cloning functionality.
+- Includes a status bar item for quick access to the cloning functionality.
-- Displays success or error messages based on the cloning operation.

 ## Usage

 1. Open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on macOS).
-2. Search for and select the command: **Clone Repo TA**.
+2. Search for and select the command: **Clone Repo Recursively**.
 3. Enter the repository URL when prompted.
-4. The extension will execute the `git clone` command with the `--recursive` option.
+4. Select the target directory where the repository should be cloned.
+5. After cloning, choose how to open the cloned repository:
+   - Open in the current workspace.
+   - Open in a new window.
+   - Add to the current workspace.

 Alternatively, you can use the status bar item:
-- Click on the status bar item labeled `Clone Repo TA2` to trigger the cloning process.
+- Click on the status bar item labeled `Clone Repo Recursively` to trigger the cloning process.

 ## Installation